rbind/blog.jemu.name/content/posts/2017/2017-07-21-the-bottomless-pit-of-educational-youtube/index.md

 ### [Kurzgesagt -- In a Nutshell][nutshell]

-Imagine if CPGGrey had a bigger budget for animations and a bit more people to work with.
+Imagine if CGPGrey had a bigger budget for animations and a bit more people to work with.
 In a way, that's where Kurzgesagt comes from.
 Really high quality videos about all kinds of things.
 They tend to cover big picture questions, like [the origin of humanity](https://www.youtube.com/watch?v=dGiQaabX3_o), the [refugee crisis](https://www.youtube.com/watch?v=RvOnXh3NN9w) or [genetic engineering](https://www.youtube.com/watch?v=jAhjPd4uNFY).
 Also, when I first saw that last video featuring [CRISPR](https://en.wikipedia.org/wiki/CRISPR), I wasn't sure if that was a sci-fi scenario they wanted to talk about to spark an interesting discussion or if that was actually real.
-Absolutely fascinating stuff, both the actualy technology and their video about it.
+Absolutely fascinating stuff, both the actual technology and their video about it.
 Honestly can't recommend that channel enough to everyone, everywhere.

 ## The Greens